-Pupils want to be in school and this is obvious from our continually good attendance rate of 92% since September, which is above national average for special schools nationally 88.5%.
-Close links and 3-4 weekly meetings with the EWO ensure that pupils whose attendance fluctuates and also persistent absence is rigorously yet supportively tackled, procedures followed and systems in place to safeguard pupils and raise attendance.
+Pupils want to be in school and this is obvious from our continually good attendance rate of 87% since September.
+Close links and 3- weekly meetings with the EWO ensure that pupils whose attendance fluctuates and also persistent absence is rigorously yet supportively tackled, procedures followed and systems in place to safeguard pupils and raise attendance.
 Analysis of attendance and interventions demonstrates vigour and impact.
 A Parent Interest Group supported the writing of the Strategic Approach to Attendance.
 5 foundations of effective attendance in school practice are adopted.
 (Document available on the website)